JoshuaKim1789/PV-API-JSON/README.md

 },
 </code></pre>

-The 'irradiance' JSON object encompasses two key attributes:
+The `irradiance` JSON object encompasses two key attributes:

-- **GHI (Global Horizontal Irradiance)**: This attribute represents the Global Horizontal Irradiance and is denoted by 'GHI.'
-It's expressed as a decimal integer in watts per square meter, for example, "455W/m²."
+- **GHI (Global Horizontal Irradiance)**: This attribute represents the Global Horizontal Irradiance and is denoted by `GHI`.
+It's expressed as a decimal integer in watts per square meter, for example, `455W/m²`.

-- **POA (Plane of Array)**: The 'POA' attribute stands for 'Plane of Array' irradiance and is represented as an array.
+- **POA (Plane of Array)**: The `POA` attribute stands for 'Plane of Array' irradiance and is represented as an array.
 It can contain one or up to 10 elements, depending on the PV plant size.
-Each element in the 'POA' array is a decimal integer in watts per square meter, similar to 'GHI.'
-For instance, "830W/m²."
+Each element in the `POA` array is a decimal integer in watts per square meter, similar to `GHI`.
+For instance, `830W/m²`.

-The 'irradiance' object allows you to gather information about both Global Horizontal Irradiance (GHI) and Plane of Array (POA) irradiance, crucial for photovoltaic systems' performance assessment.
+The 'irradiance' object allows you to gather information about both Global Horizontal Irradiance (`GHI`) and Plane of Array (`POA`) irradiance, crucial for photovoltaic systems' performance assessment.

 ---